 Additionally, this dog is not suitable for apartment life because of its high energy levels.
 Consequently, the shepherd dog requires 60 to 90 minutes of exercise daily.

-If not well exercised, this breed of dog can channel its energy to destructive behaviors.
+If not well exercised, this breed of dog can channel its energy into destructive behaviors.

 Shepherds have a short black and brown coat full of fur.
 Additionally, the shepherd dog sheds lots of furs seasonally.
 I have even heard people call them German shedders.